Porfimer (By injection)

-- You should receive laser light therapy 40 to 50 hours after you receive your dose of porfimer.
-The laser light will cause changes in the medicine so the medicine can destroy certain cells in your esophagus or lungs.
+- You must receive laser light therapy 40 to 50 hours after you receive your dose of porfimer.
+The laser light will cause changes in the medicine so the medicine will work.
 The laser creates red light, not heat, so you should not feel any burning.
-You might need to have a second laser light treatment (but not more medicine) a few days after the first one.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.